aiven/devportal/docs/products/cassandra/howto/enable-cross-cluster-replication.rst

   * `cURL` CLI tool
   * `Aiven CLI tool <https://github.com/aiven/aiven-client>`_

-* Aiven for Cassandra service (only if enabling CCR from an existing service)
+* For enabling CCR on an existing service, an Aiven for Apache Cassandrs service with ``NetworkTopologyStrategy`` set as a replication strategy for the keyspace.

 Enable CCR in the console
 -------------------------